paulhuggett/saturation/docs/mixer.md

 produce the desired output — there will be distortion of some kind regardless of our choice — but that using saturating arithmetic yields a waveform that is much closer to the ideal.

-## Example Mixer

-Changes to either of the two input waveforms will cause the three output charts below to be updated.

 <div class="run">
   <div>